LATE APRIL - EARLY MAY NM Jewish Journal ~ Iyar 5786

 Find your people - your stories, voices and perspectives.
 Award-winning, independent Jewish journalism for readers who want more than the headlines - across New Mexico and beyond.

 Share the newsletter with your friends, so you can talk about it together.
 They can SIGN UP HERE.
 Missing the newsletter in your email?
 Just go to the website anytime - every two weeks or so you'll see new content.
-Google (type in your search bar): New Mexico Jewish Journal or www.nmjewishjournal.com.
+Lost the link or the link is not working?
+Simply google (type in your search bar): New Mexico Jewish Journal or www.nmjewishjournal.com.
+We are online.

 News events occurred with particular significance for Jews in the last weeks: Autocrat Viktor Orbán was defeated in Hungary’s general election — and ahead of it Hungarian Jews were divided, caught between the protection his immigration policies afforded and the rot of his corruption.
 J.D.
 Vance and the Project 2025 crowd were reminded that autocracy is not, in fact, so popular.